JoseQuintas/hwgui/samples/Readme.txt

     Record Nr.
-2 contains signs for codepage IBM858DE with german Umlaute (ÄÖÜäöü), sharp "S" (ß), Euro currency sign (€) and greek mue (µ) for SI system as prefix for part per million.
+2 contains signs for codepage IBM858DE with german Umlaute (ÄÖÜäöü), sharp "S" (ß), Euro currency sign (€) and greek mue (µ) for SI system as prefix for parts per million.
 Select this codepage as data CP in dbview.prg.
 Select DEWIN or UTF-8 for Linux as Local codepage for correct display.
 Do this before opening a dbf file ! (data codepage was set at open moment of dbf).